lewisemarcus/Portfolio/README.md

 ## Sections

-All links in each section should be functional and bring you to its corresponding value.
+All links in each section should be functional and bring you to the correct page.

 ## Installation